AUSTRAC enrolment opens 31 March — compliance deadline: 1 July 2026

 Property is one of the most common channels for money laundering in Australia.

-AUSTRAC data reveals that billions of dollars are laundered through Australian real estate annually.
-High property values, complex transaction structures, and large cash components make real estate an attractive target for criminals seeking to hide illicit funds.
+AUSTRAC and FATF assessments have consistently identified Australian real estate as a high-risk sector for money laundering.
+High property values, complex transaction structures, and limited historical oversight make property an attractive channel for criminals seeking to conceal illicit funds.

 Australia's Property Sector Risk: Real estate is consistently identified as a top money laundering vulnerability in AUSTRAC's annual compliance reports.
 The sector has historically lacked mandatory AML/CTF controls that apply to banking and financial services.